nextflow-io/website/content/blog/2019/step-more-towards-dsl2.md

 icon=paolo.jpg
 ~~~~~~

-The ability to create components, libraries or module files have been
+The ability to create components, libraries or module files has been
 among the most requested feature ever over the years!

-For this reason, We are very happy to announce that, finally, a preview implementation has been merged on master branch of the  project and included in the
+For this reason, we are very happy to announce that, finally, a preview implementation has been merged on master branch of the project and included in the
 [19.05.0-edge](https://github.com/nextflow-io/nextflow/releases/tag/v19.05.0-edge) release.

 The module implementation has opened the possibility for many fantastic improvements to Nextflow and its syntax.
 We are extremely excited as it results in a radical new way of writing Nextflow applications!
-For this reason we are referring to these changes as DSL 2.
+So much so, that we are referring to these changes as DSL 2.

 #### Enabling DSL 2 syntax